 Chronic diseases pose the greatest health risk and contribute greatly to death and disability rates in the US, as well as drive up annual health care costs.
 6 in 10 adults in the US live with at least one chronic disease, while 4 in 10 adults have two or more comorbid conditions.
 Ranking high on the list of top chronic diseases is Diabetes Mellitus (DM), which brings along with it a host of potential complications.
-Hence, managing DM effectively is an important priority for good health outcomes.
+Hence, an effective diabetes mellitus care is an important priority for good health outcomes.

 Despite RPM being a fairly recent trend in healthcare, there are a plethora of articles examining its usefulness in managing Diabetes.
 One study published in the Journal of Medical Internet Research found that information technology-based interventions were associated with a significant reduction in HbA1c levels (mean difference -0.33%), with electronic self-management systems demonstrating the largest HbA1c reduction (0.50%).
 In another study published in the BMC Health Services Research, pooled evidence from four systematic reviews found that utilizing telehealth remote monitoring interventions led to a small but significant improvement in HbA1c levels (-0.55%) compared with usual care.